 no part of a mail receptacle may be used to deliver

-any matter not bearing postage
+any matter not bearing postage, including items or

 matter placed upon, supported by, attached to, hung